Study 8: Opposition from all sides – Acts 6

 It is important for us to notice just how far the church had come from its establishment at Pentecost.
-It had started with just 120 frightened people praying and waiting in the Upper Room in Jerusalem, Acts 1:15.
+It had started with just one hundred and twenty frightened people praying and waiting in the Upper Room in Jerusalem, Acts 1:15.
 They were being obedient to Jesus who had instructed them to wait in Jerusalem for the promised Holy Spirit to come on them.

 Jesus was eating with them and He gave them the command ‘Do not leave Jerusalem, but wait for the gift my Father promised …… Acts 1:4-5 So on the Day of Pentecost, they were filled with the Holy Spirit.
 Peter preached his first sermon that day, and 3,000 people were added to the church, then people were added on a daily basis until addition was not enough and they had to use multiplication to describe what had happened to the church, Acts 6:1 LB